learn-co-curriculum/reading-ios-filtering-basic/README.md

 | `CONTAINS`  | The key path's value must contain the object value.
 | `LIKE`      | The key path's value must match the object value, which can employ the use of wildcard characters `?` and `*`. |

+**Note:** *Typing string comparators in either UPPERCASE or lowercase is equally valid predicate syntax, however, you'll most often see them written in UPPERCASE because it helps to visually distinguish the comparators from their associated key path and object value in the format string.
+We suggest typing them in UPPERCASE yourself.*

-**Note:** *When predicating with string comparators, the object value (which would be a string) must either be wrapped inside single quotes* (`'``'`) *to distinguish its bounds from the bounds of the format string, or interpolated into the format string using a format specifier.*
+When predicating with string comparators, the object value (which would be a string) must either be wrapped inside single quotes (`'``'`) to distinguish its bounds from the bounds of the format string, or interpolated into the format string using a format specifier.

 #### Using Wildcards in the `LIKE` Comparator